ably77/istio-ambient-argocd-quickstart/gke-quickstart/README.md

 Ready?
 Set?
 Go!

 ## Prerequisites
 For this exercise, we’re going to do all the work on a GKE cluster.
-All you’ll need to get started is CLI utilities kubectl, gcloud-cli, curl, and jq.
+All you’ll need to get started is CLI utilities kubectl, gcloud-cli, and curl.
 Make sure these are all available to you before jumping into the next section.
 I’m building this on MacOS but other platforms should be perfectly fine as well.

 ### Install GKE

 Set the following variables for cluster name, zone, machine type, number of nodes, k8s version, and the target GKE project
 ```
-GKE_CLUSTER_NAME="gke-quickstart"
+GKE_CLUSTER_NAME="gke-ambient-quickstart"
 GKE_CLUSTER_ZONE="us-west4-b"
 MAIN_MACHINE_TYPE="n2-standard-4"
 MAIN_NUM_NODES="2"